princenaware/Data-Structures/README.md

 3) Find Middle: Calculate the middle index: $mid = low + \frac{high - low}{2}$.
 4) Compare:If arr[mid] == key: Success!
 Return the index.If arr[mid] < key: The key is in the right half.
 Update low = mid + 1.If arr[mid] > key: The key is in the left half.
 Update high = mid - 1.
 5) Repeat: Continue steps 3 and 4 until low exceeds high.
 If this happens, the element is not in the list.

+### Complexity Analysis
+Binary Search is incredibly fast because it eliminates half of the remaining data in every single step.
+Time Complexity:
+*Best Case: 9$O(1)$ — The element is exactly at the middle on the first try.
+*Average Case: $O(\log n)$.
+*Worst Case: 11$O(\log n)$ — You keep dividing until only one element is left.

+Space Complexity: $O(1)$ — For the iterative version, as no extra memory is needed.